-A photo of David Lynch by Nadav Kander recently got published on the cover of a UK magazine The Big Issue.
-It would certainly be fantastic if Kander sold the photo or gave permission to the magazine to use it.
+A photo of David Lynch by Nadav Kander was recently published on the cover of UK magazine The Big Issue.
+It would certainly be fantastic if Kander had sold the photo or gave his permission to the magazine to use it.
 Instead, it appears that someone photographed his framed print at an exhibition.
 They posted it to Alamy, and The Big Issue bought it from there, cropped it and used it for the cover.

-Kander shared the story on his Instagram, explaining what had happened:
+Kander shared the story on his Instagram, explaining what happened:

-FStoppers reports that there’s an image selling on Alamy showing the black frame around Kander’s portrait of Lynch, along with the wall the image is hung from.
-The link doesn’t work for me at the time of writing this, and I wasn’t able to find a photo that looks similar.
+FStoppers reports that there’s an image for sale on Alamy showing the black frame around Kander’s portrait of Lynch, along with the wall on which the image is hanging.
+The link doesn’t work for me at the time of writing, and I wasn’t able to find a photo that looks similar.
 Still, just like Kander claims, the magazine cover features his photo, only it’s cropped very tightly.
-It’s possible that someone from the magazine’s art department cropped it in to remove the black frame.
+It’s possible that someone from the magazine’s art department cropped it to remove the black frame.

 After the photographer published his story, The Big Issue responded to his post in a comment.
-They do apologize for the mistake, but they mainly put the blame on Alamy:
+It has apologized for the mistake, but it places most of the blame on Alamy:

 “Hi Nadav, we’re very sorry you feel aggrieved.
 This image was sourced by the art team.
 They discovered it on Alamy.
 It’s a great image that we felt would help move the magazine.
 We told Alamy what we were doing and neither tried to pull the wool over anybody’s eyes nor get away without paying.